beryxz/unifi-webex-dl/README.md

 - Make sure to use the same UID and GID of your user in the `Dockerfile`.
 By default, they are both set to 1000;
 - If you use `.yaml` configs instead of `.json`, change the extension accordingly in `docker.sh`

-## PLEASE NOTE
+## PLEASE NOTE - Known issues

+Errors related to stream downloads:

+- If a recording doesn't seem to have the audio while reproducing it with the Windows Media Player, try with a different player such as VLC.
+- If there are stutters while scrubbing the timeline, this is caused by the way HLS recordings are downloaded.
+To solve this, install `ffmpeg`, enable the `fix_streams_with_ffmpeg` option and then delete-and-redownload the stream recordings.

 If a recording gives you an error, verify on Webex that it can actually be opened before opening an issue.
 Recordings could be disabled by the course organizer.

-If a recording doesn't seem to have the audio while reproducing it with the Windows Media Player, it's a known issue.
-Try with a different player and it should work.

 If you get a `429 Error`, it means that Webex received too many requests.
 In this case, you should wait sometime before trying again.

+If you download an event recording that doesn't ask for a password, it probably won't work.
+This case never occurred in my testings.
+Feel free to open an issue to let me know what happens.

 ## Config